-What you need to know about issuing a pay rise in Australia
+What you need to know about giving a pay rise in Australia

-Australian wages are an important topic for every business owner.
-Although regular pay rises are pretty much standard in most industries, every company takes a different approach when it comes to salary increases.
-Some businesses address pay rises in their employee offer letter or employment contracts, while other companies discuss and issue salary increases during their annual employee appraisals.
+Wages and salaries are an important topic for every business owner.
+Although regular pay rises are almost standard in most industries, every organisation takes a different approach when it comes to pay increases.
+Some businesses address pay rises in their employee offer letter or employment contracts, while other companies discuss and issue salary increases during their annual employee appraisals – these are discretionary pay rises.
+Statutory pay rises result from the annual wage review by the Fair Work Commission, which adjusts both the national minimum wage and minimum pay rates under awards.

 What factors determine pay rises?

-Any pay rise in Australia is usually at the complete discretion of the employer.
-Wage increases are typically based on the following aspects:
+Discretionary pay rises are made at the discretion of the employer, and typically based on the following considerations.

 Employee performance

-The most obvious place to start when considering issuing a pay rise is the employee’s performance.
+The most obvious place to start when considering giving a discretionary pay rise is the employee’s performance.
 Their latest appraisal should give you all the information you need to know to assess their performance, attitude and conduct.

 Did they put in extra hours to complete an urgent project?
 Did they go the extra mile to rectify a customer complaint?
 Did they mentor a new staff member?
 Are they being fairly compensated for important responsibilities?
 These are all aspects that can make a difference.